-washington, D.C.
-2034) Form 10-Q ▼ Quarterly Repor t Pursuant to Section 13 or 15(d) of the Securities Exchange Act of I 934 For the quarterly period ended September 30, 2017 OR ☐ Transition Repo rt Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period to Commission file number 001-10962 Callaway Golf Com pany (Exact name of registrant as specified in its - • Delawa are 95-3797580 (State or other juincorporation or o (I.R.S.
-Employer Identification No.) 2180 Rutherford Road, Carlsbad, CA 92 2008 (760) 931-1771 (Address, including zip code, and telephone number, including area code e, of principal executive offices) rk whether the registrant (1) has filed all reports required to be filed by nonths (or for such shorter period that the registrant was required to days.
-Yes ☑ No □ required to be submitted ar ark whether the registrant has submitted electronically and posted of posted pursuant to Rule 405 of Regulation S-T (§232.405 of this case required to submit and post such files).
-Yes 🗷 No 🗆 rk whether the registrant is a large accelerated filer, an accelerated file celerated filer," "accelerated filer," "smaller reporting company" and ' Large accelerated filer × Accelerated filer Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company n company, indicate by check mark if the registrant has elected not to counting standards provided pursuant to Section 13(a) of the Exchang ng with any
+Form 10-Q

+Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the quarterly period ended September 30, 2017

+OR

+0 Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the transition period to

+Commission file number 001-10962

+Callaway Golf Company

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+95-3797580 (I.R.S.
+Employer

+Identification No.)

+2180 Rutherford Road, Carlsbad, CA 92008

+(Address, including zip code, and telephone number, including area code, of principal executive offices)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No o

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🗵 No o

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \boxtimes Accelerated filer 0 Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company 0 Emerging growth company 0

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act). o

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes o No 🗵

-Yes \square No \square As of September 30, 2017, the number of shares outstanding of the Registrant's common stock outstanding was 94,536,369.
+As of September 30, 2017, the number of shares outstanding of the Registrant's common stock outstanding was 94,536,369.